 B.S.
 (Fiber and Polymer Science) Seoul National University, 1991

-General research interests are molecular design, synthesis, modification, and self-assembly of smart polymers for biomedical and optoelectronic applications, including Biomaterials, Molecular Biosensors, Smart Gels, Optoelectronic Polymers, Conjugated Polymers, Block Copolymers, Organic-inorganic Hybrid Materials, Photovoltaic Cells, and Self-assembly.
+General research interests are molecular design, synthesis, modification, and self-assembly of smart polymers for biomedical and optoelectronic applications, including Plastic Electronics, Organic Light Emitting Molecules, Molecular Biosensors, Smart Gels, Optoelectronic Polymers, Conjugated Polymers, Block Copolymers, Organic-inorganic Hybrid Materials, Photovoltaic Cells, and Self-assembly.
 Currently we are studying the following areas:

 Biosensors: Sensitivity and selectivity are the most important parameters of a sensor.
 Nature provides high fidelity in biosynthesis.
 The unique combination of this specificity of the bio-system and the tunable properties of synthetic polymers would be a promising direction toward molecular sensors with high selectivity and sensitivity.
 We are developing molecular biosensors and bio-microarrays through bio-/synthetic hybrid systems for clinically important biological materials.